senseexcel/senseexcel-reporting/install.md

 ## 10. VALIDATE CONNECTOR IS RUNNING

-1. Execute the RunConnector.bat batch file from the \Reporting directory.
-Do not run as Administrator.
+1. Execute the TestConnectorService.bat batch file from the \Reporting directory as Administrator.

-2. If the connector is running successfully, the console window will display the following text on the last line.
+2. If the connector is running successfully, the console window will display the following text at around the 20th line from the top in the console window.

 The Ser.ConAai.SSEtoSER service is now running, press Control+C to exit.